vapo643/SimHBSftwerdv/replit.md

-# Simpix Credit Management System

 ## Overview
 Simpix is a full-stack TypeScript application designed for comprehensive credit management in financial institutions.
-Its primary purpose is to streamline the entire credit proposal workflow, encompassing creation, simulation, payment processing, and formalization tracking.
-Key capabilities include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.
-The project's vision is to be a leading solution in the credit management market, emphasizing banking-grade security, compliance, and efficient data management.
+It streamlines the entire credit proposal workflow, from creation and simulation to payment processing and formalization tracking.
+The project aims to be a leading solution in the credit management market by offering a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system, all while prioritizing banking-grade security, compliance, and efficient data management to enhance operational efficiency and reduce manual overhead.

 ## User Preferences

-### PROTOCOLO DE APRENDIZADO GUIADO (PAG) V2.0
+### PROTOCOLO DE APRENDIZADO GUIDO (PAG) V2.0
 **Ativação:** Quando o usuário enviar exatamente: **"me explica o que você fez"**

 Ao receber este comando, pausar a missão de codificação e assumir a persona de **"Mentor Técnico Sênior"**, seguindo estas 4 fases: